SoumyaNamdeo3015/Expression-Evaluator-for-Rational-Numbers-Using-Trees/README.md

 mathematical, logical, or symbolic expressions provided as input.
 It takes an expression as input, processes it according to predefined rules or algorithms, and returns the result of the evaluation.
 Your task in this assignment is to create an expression evaluator for programs written in the language E++, for a special kind of input data which is described below.
-Then numbers in E++ can integer or rational and may be very large that's why other part of this projects includes creating unlimitedInt and unlimitedRational classes.
+The numbers in E++ can integer or rational and may be very large that's why other part of this projects includes creating unlimitedInt and unlimitedRational classes.

 # Description of E++ :